The Earring, Part III

 I didn't understand why some of the phrases like, "we will make everything tight" got guffaws from the older scouts but I knew the trite phrases were outdated.
 I chuckled along in frozen horror, the way you might laugh if you saw someone slip on a banana peel but then realized they were about to fall down an escalator.

 The boys were so openly, enthusiastically opposed to this idea that even the scoutmaster himself realized he had a rebellion on his hands.
-So he pivoted.
+He pivoted.
 Instead of asking who wanted to read it (since the answer was clearly "nobody, not even for money"), he decided to hold a contest.
 The losing troop would get the honor — and I'm using that word very loosely here — of reading his speech aloud.

 Let me repeat that: We were now battling for the right NOT to have to read The Religious Essay.